 - Roadways

 - Storm water infrastructure

 - Traffic signals

 - Roadway signage

 - Open space parkland

 - Athletic facilities

-- Wastewater pump stations and treatment plants
+- Waste water pump stations and treatment plants

 - Drip/spray fields

 - General township facilities

-- Performed over 30 road repairs and in-house asphalt repairs, using approx. 55 tons of asphalt - Repaired or rebuilt 80 inlets (as of September 2020) - Replaced two 30' stormwater pipes near 140 Krauser Road - Repaired and resurfaced 3.06 miles of roadway - Paved the driveway at Lakeridge Sewer Plant using approximately 245 tons of asphalt - Paved the driveway at Marsh Harbour Pump Station using approximately 40 tons of asphalt - Responded to 670 PA One call tickets (as of September 2020) - Continuously performed roadside mowing throughout the Township - 16.9 miles - Mowed and maintained all Township owned facilities: - Parks; Municipal Authority pump stations, sewer plants, spray and drip fields, manholes and spray heads; Public Works garage; Township Building; covered bridge; and Upland Farms throughout the year, a total of 154.5 acres. - Called out three times for snow or ice removal and other storm related issues - Cleaned out approximately 1,800 inlets throughout the year
+- Performed over 30 road repairs and in-house asphalt repairs, using approximately 55 tons of asphalt. - Repaired or rebuilt 80 inlets as of September 2020. - Replaced two 30' stormwater pipes near 140 Krauser Road. - Repaired and resurfaced 3.06 miles of roadway - Paved the driveway at Lakeridge Sewer Plant using approximately 245 tons of asphalt - Paved the driveway at Marsh Harbour Pump Station using approximately 40 tons of asphalt - Responded to 670 PA One call tickets (as of September 1st). - Continuously performed roadside mowing throughout the Township - 16.9 miles - Mowed and maintained all Township owned facilities...
+Parks, Municipal Authority pump stations, sewer plants, spray and drip fields, manholes and spray heads, Public Works garage, Township Building, covered bridge, and Upland Farms continuously throughout the year.
+Total of 154.5 acres. - Called out 3 times for snow or ice removal and other storm related issues.

-- Performed street sweeping on approximately 238 lane miles - This includes street sweeping during the winter months to collect excess cinders to recycle and reuse during future storm events. - At the completion of the winter season, street sweeping was performed to collect salt, cinders and debris. - Street sweeping was also performed at various times throughout the year to clean out storm drains and to collect leaves and other miscellaneous debris. - Managed trash and recycling Toter program - Delivered trash and recycling Toters to approximately 52 newly constructed homes - Repaired or replaced approximately 63 trash and recycling Toters that were damaged. - Swapped out approximately thirteen 64-gallon Recycling Toters with larger 96-gallon and delivered thirteen additional recycling Toters to increase recycling in the Township - Worked with the Township Secretary to prepare bid contracts for road milling and resurfacing, line painting, various road materials and snow removal - Repaired and replaced 66 signs that were not up to MUTCD standards - Performed intersection trimming to allow for sight distance - Tree trimming along streets to accommodate plow vehicles, delivery trucks, school busses, and trash trucks - Performed 34 State inspections and over 100 repair and maintenance services on Township owned vehicles and equipment
+- Cleaned out approximately 1,800 inlets throughout the year. - Performed street sweeping on approximately 238 lane miles.
+This includes street sweeping during the winter months to collect excess cinders to recycle and reuse during future storm events.
+At the completion of the winter season, street sweeping was performed to collect salt, cinders and debris.
+Street sweeping was also performed at various times throughout the year to clean out storm drains and to collect leaves and other miscellaneous debris. - Delivered trash and recycling Toters to approximately 52 new homes constructed in 2020. - Repaired or replaced approximately 63 trash and recycling Toters that were damaged. - Swapped out approximately thirteen 64-gallon Recycling Toters with larger 96-gallon and delivered thirteen additional recycling toters in an effort to increase recycling in the township. - Worked with the Township Secretary to prepare bid contracts for road milling and resurfacing, line painting, various road materials and snow removal. - Repaired and replaced 66 signs that were not up to MUTCD standards. - Performed intersection trimming to allow for sight distance - Tree trimming along streets to accommodate plow vehicles, delivery trucks, school busses, and trash trucks. - Performed 34 State inspections and over 100 repair and maintenance services on Township owned vehicles and equipment

-Storm Water Management: Inlet Repair on Prescott Drive
+Inlet Repair on Prescott Drive

-- Continue to perform our duties in a professional and effective manner - Attend training sessions and continuing education courses to help employees refresh and enhance their knowledge - Repair and resurface 3.41 miles of roadway - Recycle old asphalt to make pothole patching a permanent fix - to avoid multiple repairs with cold patch - Respond effectively to PA One call requests - Continue Storm Water Management rehabilitation work - Asset mapping - Storm water basins - Signs
+- Continue to perform our duties in a professional and effective manner. - Attend training sessions and continuing education courses to help employees refresh and enhance their knowledge. - Repair and resurface 3.41 miles of roadway. - Recycle old asphalt to make pothole patching a permanent fix - to avoid multiple repairs with cold patch. - Respond effectively to PA One call requests. - Continue Storm Water Management rehabilitation work. - Asset mapping - Storm water basins - Signs

 2021 2020 2019

 Full time:

 Director 1 1 1

 Road foreman 1 1 1

 Skilled road worker 4 4 4

 Facilities - Wastewater 1 1 1

 Facilities - Parks 2 2 2

-Administrative Assistant 1 - -
+Administrative Ass't 1 - -

 Seasonal 5 5 4

 Part-time:

 Administrative assistant - 1 1

 Total FTE's 12.0 11.2 11.2

-\Seasonal employees are hired for the warmer months - generally from April to October.
-Although seasonal employees are budgeted for 6 months, the seasonal employees traditionally return to college at the end of August, therefore the actual employment time is frequently less.
+Seasonal employees are hired for the warmer months - generally from April to October.
+Although seasonal employees are budgeted for 6 months, the seasonal employees traditionally return to college at the end of August so the actual time of employment is frequently less.
 The part-time administrative assistant counted as .60 FTE in 2019 and 2020.
-In 2021, this role will be full-time.
+In 2021, she will be a full-time employee.